 Having a minimum baseline defined and followed, though, means that issues are addressed rapidly, and changing requirements can be incorporated.
 With the alternative of less formalized, ad-hoc meetings and communications, there is a risk of delays in realizing issues exist and incorporating changes to requirements.

 Each Sprint is preceded and followed by formalized meetings.
-These establish the work to be carried out during the Sprint and review the success on its completion.
+These establish With the agile approach he work to be carried out during the Sprint and review the success on its completion.
 In addition, mandatory daily meetings encourage all team members to regularly think about progress and keep the Sprint on track.